Maximize Your Travel Savings: 7 Essential Tips for Choosing the Best Travel Rewards Credit Card

 Not all points are created equal.
 The value of points can vary significantly between programs.

-If Card 1 is 100,000 United Miles, and Card 2 is 100,000 Chase Ultimate Rewards, I’m choosing Card 2 every single time.
-At the time of this post, United Miles are valued somewhere between 1.35 cents per piece.
-Chase Ultimate Rewards are valued at 2.05 cents per piece, and you can use them in many more places.
+If Card 1 is 100,000 United Miles, and Card 2 is 100,000 Chase Ultimate Rewards®, I’m choosing Card 2 every single time.
+At the time of this post, United Miles are valued somewhere around 1.35 cents each.
+Chase Ultimate Rewards are valued closer to 2.05 cents each, and you can use them in many more places.

 4. Evaluate the Welcome Bonus